b-tapia-morales/FuzzySharper/README.md

 #### Defuzzification (Execution)

 Once the engine has been fully constructed and configured, inference is performed by invoking the Defuzzify method on the fuzzy consequent engine:

 ```csharp
 Option<double> Defuzzify(string target, bool provideExplanation = true);
 ```

 This operation represents the final execution step of the fuzzy inference process.
-Given the name of an output variable, the engine: evaluates all applicable rules; applies implication to their consequent membership functions; resolves any ambiguities according to the configured value aggregation strategy; produces a single crisp value using the selected defuzzification method.
+Given the name of an output variable, the engine: evaluates all applicable rules; applies implication to their consequent membership functions; resolves any ambiguities according to the configured value aggregation strategy;
+produces a single crisp value using the selected defuzzification method.

 If no rules contribute to the specified variable, or if inference cannot be completed, the method returns and empty `Option`.

 The optional `provideExplanation` flag controls whether explanatory metadata is shown to the user after the inference process has been completed.
 This has no effect on the numerical result itself, but it enables downstream inspection of how the final value was obtained when explanation support is enabled.
 For fuzzy-set–based inference, this method constitutes the primary externally observable result of the engine.

+## Roadmap

+The following items describe planned areas of evolution for FuzzySharper.

+1. **Functional (Sugeno-Style) Inference Engine**. *(In progress)*
+   - Completion of a first-class inference engine supporting functional consequents.
+   - **Deterministic evaluation** with **no training phase**.
+2. **Mamdani → Sugeno Knowledge Derivation**.
+   - Derivation of functional consequents from an existing Mamdani rule base.
+   - **One-shot conversion** based on an **already defined** model.
+3. **Sugeno Engine Training from Data**.
+   - Construction of Sugeno engines directly from datasets.
+   - **Incremental or batch training**, constrained to interpretable functional rules.
+4. **Tsukamoto-Style Implication Support**.
+   - Support for Tsukamoto-style monotonic consequents within fuzzy inference.
+   - **Deterministic evaluation** with **no training phase**.